Banana Bread Oatmeal

 - 1/4 teaspoon imitation butter extract , (optional, but recommended for banana bread flavor)

 - optional toppings: peanut butter or almond butter, berries, chopped nuts, chocolate chips

 - Add all of the ingredients except vanilla and butter extract to a small pot on the stovetop.

 - Cook over medium heat, stirring and mashing the banana with a wooden spoon as it cooks.

-- Scoop into a bowl and add any desired toppings and enjoy.
+- Transfer to a bowl and add any desired toppings and enjoy.

 Did you make this recipe?